Stanley Cohen (sociologist)

 Stanley Cohen (23 February 1942 – 7 January 2013) was a South African-British sociologist and criminologist, Professor of Sociology at the London School of Economics, known for breaking academic ground on "emotional management", including the mismanagement of emotions in the form of sentimentality, overreaction, and emotional denial.
+He is also known for developing the concept moral panics.
 He had a lifelong concern with human rights violations, first growing up in South Africa, later studying imprisonment in England and finally in Israel.
 He founded the Centre for the Study of Human Rights at the London School of Economics.

 Life

 Cohen was born in Johannesburg, South Africa in 1942, son of a Lithuanian businessman.
 He grew up as a Zionist and intended to settle in Israel.
 He studied Sociology and Social Work as an undergraduate at the University of Witwatersrand, getting involved in anti-apartheid issues.

 He came to London in 1963, where he worked as a social worker, before completing his PhD at London School of Economics (LSE) about the social reactions to juvenile delinquency.
 The Mods and Rockers youth riots were then occurring at England's southern seaside towns, which he studied in the sensational press reactions and by direct interviews.
 From 1967, he lectured sociology briefly at the Enfield College, NE London, and then at Durham University.
 During this time of the student rebellions of 1968 he was influenced by the anti-psychiatry movement and participated in the National Deviancy Symposium.
 A project in Durham prison with Laurie Taylor from York, led to their publication of three books, namely Psychological Survival: The Experience of Long-term Imprisonment (1972), Escape Attempts (1976), Prison Secrets (1978) and the later Visions of Social Control: Crime, Punishment and Classification (1985) which Cohen wrote alone.

 From 1972 until 1980, he worked as Professor of Sociology at the University of Essex.

 In 1980, he moved with his family to Israel, where he became the Director of the Institute of Criminology at the Hebrew University of Jerusalem.
 He worked with human rights organisations campaigning against torture and dealing with the Israeli–Palestinian conflict.

 He returned to England in 1996 after being diagnosed with Parkinson's disease and was appointed Martin White Professor of Sociology at LSE, where he worked until retirement in 2005.
 In 1998 Cohen was elected a fellow of the British Academy.
 In 2003, he received an honorary doctorate from University of Essex, and in 2008 from Middlesex University.
 In 2009 he was the first recipient of an Outstanding Achievement Award from the British Society of Criminology.
 He died on 7 January 2013 from consequences of Parkinson's disease.